 I spend many of my days off in the wet autumn months bushwhacking through damp, old growth forests foraging for mushrooms.
 Although I find more culinary mushrooms such as chanterelles, lobsters and cauliflower mushrooms, I do also come across the odd species of medicinal fungi, such as turkey tail, artist conk, or lion’s mane (which, in all fairness, serves as both medicinal and culinary).

 Turkey tail is most commonly utilized as an immune supportive mushroom.
 It is considered a modulator rather than a stimulant, making it beneficial to take long term to tonify and build the immune system and create balance within that system.
 Turkey tail has also been studied for its anti cancer and anti tumour mechanisms, and has proven particularly useful taken in high doses for treatment of breast cancer.
-Constituents known as polysaccharides are responsible for stimulating the production of natural killer cells, monocytes, and dendritic cells, three specific types of innate immune cells.
+Polysaccharides are responsible for stimulating the production of natural killer cells, monocytes, and dendritic cells, three specific types of innate immune cells.

 I like to make strong infusions with medicinal mushrooms, then strain the tea and lay out the used mushrooms on a plate in the windowsill.
 The mushrooms will dry and absorb additional vitamin D from the sun.
 Due to their density, these mushrooms can often be dried and reused for tea making.